LawleySpring2018/games-tourism-spring2018/README.md

 | 65%-82.9%	| C |
 | 0-64.9%	| F |

-## Individual Assignments
+## Individual Assignments (IGME 590 Grade)

-### Class Journal or Blog (30% of final grade)
+### Class Journal or Blog (40% of final grade)
 Each week there will be lectures, readings, and in-class activities.
 You will be expected to maintain a journal in which you discuss the week's materials and activities--either as a Google Doc (with access granted to me), or as an entry on the class blog.
 You will receive a weekly grade on this, although the grades will only be posted every 2-3 weeks.

 ### Attendance, In-Class Activities, & Class Participation (20% of final grade)
 You are expected to attend class regularly, since there will be many guest lectures, site visits, and group activities that cannot be made up outside of class.

+### Game Analysis Paper (20% of final grade)
+You will write a 5-7 game analysis of a tourism-focused game (or games), which will be due in week 7.

+### Dubrovnik Game Opportunities Paper (20% of final grade)
+You will write a 5-7 page paper identifying opportunities for games that would address challenges faced by either tourists or tourism providers in Dubrovnik.

-## Group Game Project
+## Group Game Project (IGME 580 Grade)
 Projects will be assessed twice; once at the end of week 7, and once at the end of the semester.

-### Midterm Assessment (10% of final grade)
+### Midterm Assessment (30% of final grade)
 I will assess your group's progress at the end of week 7.
 This assessment will include your pitches, proposals, ongoing documentation, and team communication and organization effectiveness.
 I will include a peer evaluation component in this assessment.

 If you have created a prototype and/or performed a playtest, I will review that separately, and will use it to determine whether you should apply to pitch your game at the Reboot Develop conference.

-### Final Assessment (40% of final grade)
+### Final Assessment (70% of final grade)
 Your final assessment will include all prototypes and playtests, design documentation, team communication and effectiveness, and the final version of the game itself.
 I will include a peer evaluation component in this assessment, as well.